Dental care for children

-- Replace toothbrushes or toothbrush heads every three months.
+- Replace toothbrushes or toothbrush heads every 3 months.

-- As your child's adult teeth grow through, you should make your dentist aware of any misalignment of the teeth or jaw.
-They will advise if corrective treatment is required.
+As your child's adult teeth grow through, make an appointment with the dentist if you notice any misalignment of the teeth or jaw.
+They will advise whether corrective treatment is required.

 When to seek further help

-- a bad taste in your mouth that won’t go away
+- a bad taste in the mouth that won’t go away

-- any abscesses that develop – these can be under your teeth and will usually be very painful.
+- abscesses (these can be under the teeth and will usually be very painful)

 You can find your nearest dentist in the National Health Services Directory.